 The ancestral stories of Aboriginal people form the Dreaming, creating a deep spiritual connection with the land, sea and sky for more than 60,000 years.
 There are many wonderful ways in Sydney to experience the world’s oldest living culture, including fun and informative Aboriginal-guided tours.

 One of the largest public collections of Aboriginal art is in Sydney’s galleries and museums.
 You can visit rock art and ceremonial sites in national parks, including Australia’s two oldest national parks - the Royal National Park in Sydney’s south and the Ku-ring-gai Chase National Park in Sydney’s north.

 There are cultural festivals to enjoy, such as the annual Yabun Festival on 26 January and the Whale Festival in spring.
-Blak Markets celebrates Aboriginal dance, song and food quarterly at Barangaroo and La Perouse in the Kamay Botany Bay National Park, where there’s also significant cultural sites.
+Blak Markets celebrates Aboriginal dance, song and food quarterly at La Perouse in the Kamay Botany Bay National Park, where there’s also significant cultural sites.